yohman/22W-UP206A/Weeks/Week01/readme.md

 ## Lecture
 ###   Overview of the course

-### Groups
+* In person!
+WELCOME BACK!
+* Logistics
+* Syllabus
+* Waitlist student considerations
   * Next week we will create our groups!
 If you must drop the course, please do so before the next class...
 There is also a long wait list!
+* Old school: A short lecture without screens

 ## Hands on
 *   Introducing GitHub